stephenajulu/julzinsight.co/content/_index.md

       keyName: property
     - name: 'og:description'
       value: >-
         We are a tech firm & lab based in Nairobi, Kenya, with over a decade of experience with Software, Web, Cloud, Design, Open-Source & Digital Transformation Expertise.
 We build impactful tech products and solutions that solve complex challenges.
-Pioneering innovation.
 Illuminating possibilities.
       keyName: property
     - name: 'og:image'
       value: images/socialimage.png